 Along these same lines, find out if your contractor will be on site every day or if he has a job foreman who will be running the project.
 If it’s a job foreman, make sure you get to meet and interview him as well.
 Ask how the contractor and job foreman plan to communicate with you and make sure their method jives with your expectations.
 Some clients want and expect daily texts or emails regarding a project’s progress and like to have a shared Google calendar listing action dates and deadlines, while others prefer to leave the scheduling to the contractor and only want updates if something goes awry.
 Now is the time to find out how hands-on your contractor plans to be and to make sure his communication style matches your own.

 Always ask if the contractor will provide an itemized bid for a project, rather than just an overall price, so you can see where your money is actually going.
-For instance, if you’re hiring him for a bathroom renovation, the bid should break out and list an estimated price for each action and material going into the project including the labor cost of the tiler, the tiles themselves, the electrician, the lighting fixtures, the labor cost of the painter, and so on and so forth.
+For instance, if you’re hiring him for a bathroom remodeling project, the bid should break out and list an estimated price for each action and material going into the project including the labor cost of the tiler, the tiles themselves, the electrician, the lighting fixtures, the labor cost of the painter, and so on and so forth.
 This type of breakout allows you to see individual costs, compare pricing with other contractors, and see where and if there are ways to lower the budget if needed.

 Lastly, find out if the contractor plans to order materials for you, or if he expects you to purchase them yourself.
 Many contractors have trade accounts with distributors you would not have access to without a standing account.
 They can source countertops, cabinetry, and tile you wouldn’t be able to on your own.
 Typically, a contractor makes purchases for less than retail cost and then marks up items anywhere from 15-25%, which usually still comes in below list pricing.
 Some homeowners appreciate and seek out this service from their contractors, while others prefer to source and purchase design materials on their own, scouring the internet for money-saving deals or buying from a specific favorite store.
 Either way, make sure you discuss this with your contractor up front.
 Some contractors are fine with clients making purchases themselves, while others will only work if they can source items themselves.
 In addition to including expected commissions in their pricing structure, placing orders themselves ensures materials are ordered and on site when their crew needs them.
 If you decide to work with a contractor who makes purchases for you, find out which resources he uses and make sure the brands and quality are in line with your vision and budget.